cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   throw new Error(`There was a problem persisting user ${user.name}`) }
 ```
-The arguments and return value form an update is the same as a create/insert.
+The arguments and return value from an update is the same as a create/insert call to `set()`.

 ### Delete (`delete()`)

 Deleting a record uses the `delete()` method which requires a key (`Deno.KvKey`) argument.